 - To achieve real growth in the capital value of the portfolio – Usually this is for creating a sizable lump sum for a specific future endeavor (e.g. a home purchase or educational goal).

 Depending on which goal you pursue, it will have different asset allocation implications.
 For example, income-focused investors would allocate greater capital to income-generating assets such as fixed income and dividend stocks.
-Whereas growth-minded investors would invest in high-potential growth stocks.
+Whereas growth-minded investors would invest in high-potential growth stocks in Switzerland or globally.

 Set your time horizon